vtex/faststore/packages/gatsby-source-store/README.md

 # gatsby-source-store

-Plugin for sourcing the api data layer into Gatsby.
+Plugin for sourcing the API data layer into Gatsby.

 ## Install
 ```